A Year in the Life of Logo

 One of my favourite places on campus is our on-campus gym - The Pulse.
 The University has improved the facility since last year by rearranging the machines.
 Now, more gym-goers can do the exercises they want at any given time.
 This has been great for my schedule!

-for the learning opportunities that are available to me at Mac.
+I'm grateful for the learning opportunities that are available to me at Mac.
 I'm grateful to McMaster donors who help to make this possible as well!
-It was great to see maroon tags on so many area of campus supported by donors.
+It was great to see maroon tags on so many areas of campus supported by donors.
 What a great way to thank donors on National Philanthropy Day!

 McMaster has given me so many tools to help me achieve success after I leave here.
 The great thing about the Biomedical Discovery and Commercialization program is that it trains me to recognize a huge range of opportunities and interdisciplinary skills.
 I know that when I leave McMaster and truly become a part of the world, I’ll be prepared.
 I hope one day I will be working somewhere in the biomedical sector, either in a research or management role.
 But I know I should keep my options open and recognize great opportunities when they reveal themselves to me!